-In mid-March, Lewis, a 43-year-old British citizen, attended a citizenship interview at his local town hall in Freienbach in the canton of Schwyz, where he has lived since 2011.
+In mid-March, David Lewis, a 43-year-old British citizen, attended a citizenship interview at his local town hall in Freienbach in the canton of Schwyz, where he has lived since 2011.

 Lewis had been told in advance that the meeting would be “relaxed talk”.
 He had already completed the mountain of paperwork necessary for his citizenship application and had passed a demanding written test in early 2017, achieving a score of over 80 percent.

 The Brit also grew up in Switzerland.
 He attended a local school in the French-speaking canton of Vaud, speaks fluent French and German, and understands Swiss German.
 Until recently he even worked in that most Swiss of all industries: finance.

 “I feel Swiss – very much so.
 This is my home,” he told The Local on Monday.